SimiDrinkova/Todo-App/README.md

 **Getting Started**

-To run the application, simply use the following command: npm run start:prod For successfull login use these credentials: (username:admin" && password:password)
+To run the application, simply use the following command: npm run start:prod

+For successful login use these credentials: (username:admin" && password:password)

 **Testing**